 Note – Chips that get hot to the touch including DRAM chips indicate an internal short.
 This should be addressed prior to using this diagnostic tool. +5 voltages below 4.75v will cause instability and unpredictable results.
 First remove the suspected chip from the machine then power the machine on and confirm no other chips are getting hot to the touch before installing the replacement chip, this is to prevent the possibility of damaging the replacement chip, confirm no short present by checking the +5v reading at one of the chips.

-Do not use this program if you have not verified the operation of the power supply.
+Do not use this diagnostic tool if you have not verified the operation of the power supply.

-- PMG graphics are written to memory, so if bad ram is detected within these areas then expect unreliable results as the wrong vertical position on screen will be reported ( via an arrow ) which indicates the wrong data bit being identified.
+PMG graphics are written to memory, so if bad ram is detected within these areas then expect unreliable results the wrong data bit being identified.
 By all means, any error detected should not indicate a false positive and you should manually test each DRAM chip externally using a RAM tester or device programmer that can handle these types of devices.
 I am currently further testing and investigating more reliable solutions.

 To Do – In future version.

-- Wre-write the code regarding the reporting side of things and not use PMGs to indicate bad data bits.
+Wre-write the code regarding the reporting side of things and not totally rely on PMGs to indicate bad data bits.
 This will make reporting more accurate.

 What I probably won’t do